evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 # Tutorial scope

 Here's what we'll do:
 * **Create a toy dataset**.
-Create a toy Q&A dataset with queswe'll and reference responses.
+Create a toy Q&A dataset with answers nd reference responses.
 * **Imitate generating new answers**.
 Imitate generating new answers to the same question we want to compare.
 * **Create and run a Test Suite**.
 We'll compare the answers using the LLM-as-a-judge approach to evaluate length, correctness and style match.
 * **Get a monitoring Dashboard**.
 Build a dashboard to monitor the results of Tests over time.